code-423n4/2023-08-goodentry/README.md

 - Is this either a fork of or an alternate implementation of another project?:  No
 - Does it use a side-chain?: Yes.
 EVM-compatible side-chain.
 - Describe any specific areas you would like addressed: Please try to steal funds or cause token value inflation
+- Please list specific ERC20 that your protocol is anticipated to interact with:: USDC.e  (bridged USDC), wBTC, ARB, GMX
+- Please list specific list of ERC721 that your protocol is anticipated to interact with: Uniswap V3 Positions
+- Can you specify on which blockchain networks your smart contracts will be deployed?: Arbitrum
+- Is any part of your implementation intended to conform to any EIP's?: TokenizableRange.sol and GeVault.sol are ERC20 compliant.

 ## Tests